AliELawad/AliELawad/README.md

 - **Linux Security & Hardening**

 ---

-> “Security is not a product — it’s a continuous process.”
+> “The more I understand computers, the more I understand people.”
+>
-> — *Bruce Schneier*
+> — Ali
 ---

 ## 📫 Connect